NRG Station

 Rapid transit station in Philadelphia, U.S.

 NRG Station (formerly named AT&T Station, and earlier Pattison station) is the southern terminus of the SEPTA Metro B, located at 3600 South Broad Street, at the intersection with Pattison Avenue in the South Philadelphia area of Philadelphia, Pennsylvania.
 The station's naming rights were sold to NRG Energy in 2018.
 Previously, naming rights were sold to AT&T for eight years.

-NRG Station is located within short walking distance of the South Philadelphia Sports Complex, providing access to Citizens Bank Park, Lincoln Financial Field, Xfinity Mobile Arena, and Stateside Live!, the home venues of Philadelphia's four main professional sports teams – the Phillies, Flyers, 76ers, and Eagles, as well as the Temple University football team, select games of the Villanova University men's basketball team, and Philadelphia Wings lacrosse team.
+NRG Station is located within short walking distance of the South Philadelphia Sports Complex, providing access to Citizens Bank Park, Lincoln Financial Field, Xfinity Mobile Arena, and Stateside Live!, the home venues of Philadelphia's four main professional sports teams – the Phillies, Flyers, 76ers, and Eagles, as well as the Temple University football team and select games of the Villanova University men's basketball team.

 All local Broad Street Line trains serve the station.
 SEPTA often operates special "Sports Express" trains before and after large events.
 These trains run nonstop between NRG Station and Walnut–Locust station and make express stops north to Fern Rock Transit Center.
 The station has a park and ride lot not operated by SEPTA; it is used for stadium parking during sporting events.